santoslab/stress24/stress24-logika-schedule-students.md

 ### Install and Confirm Installation with Examples

-Make sure that have installed Sireum -- download and installation instructions can be found here XXXXXX
+Make sure that have installed Sireum -- the download and installation instructions can be found [here](stress24-logika-tool-installation.md)

-Confirm that your installation is set up correctly
+## Opening the Logika examples in the Sireum IVE

+*** Need to double-check this content with Robby ***

 * (Navigate to the Sireum IVE application and launch)